Frequently Asked Questions

 Your regular doctor manages 2,000+ patients and sees 20–30 per day in 15-minute appointments.
 I keep my panel intentionally small so I can actually practice medicine.

-- I treat to optimal outcomes, not guideline minimums.
-“Borderline” is not good enough
+- I treat to optimal outcomes, not guideline minimums

-- I do the workup to understand the cause before I prescribe anything
+- I do the workup to understand the cause before prescribing anything

 Pricing & what’s included